pyscript/pyscript/docs/tutorials/py-config-interpreter.md

-# Setting a pyodide runtime
+# Setting a pyodide interpreter

-Pyscript will automatically set the runtime for you, but you can also set it manually.
+Pyscript will automatically set the interpreter for you, but you can also set it manually.
 This is useful if you want to use a different version than the one set by default.

 ## Development setup